jywu20/Notes/Computer Science/Circuit/HDL.md

 including [loops](#how-loops-are-implemented)
 and [branches](#how-branches-are-implemented),
 as well as [parallelism](#parallelism) that is both important in CPU programs and in HDL.

+Besides all signals for control and data flows and their intended usages (i.e. protocols), we also have the good old clock and reset signals on the interface.

 ## How loops are implemented